-Mr. Smith and the Missouri’s lawmakers will address the bill once they are back on January 9, 2019.
+Mr. Smith and the Missouri lawmakers will address the bill once they are back on January 9, 2019.
 It’s worth noting that royalty fees were suggested and dropped in Washington, D.C.

 One of the issues we had on the table and have been seeking is a so-called integrity fee. […] We think the integrity fee is something that we are entitled to, one, because we have the additional costs and also — something that as I’ve said before… – NBA Commissioner Adam Silver

-This is not the first piece of legislation that has sought to apply additional costs on sports betting.
+This is not the first piece of legislation that has sought to apply additional costs to sports betting.
 Royalty fees used to be an issue, with sporting bodies supporting them.
-NBA Commissioner Adam Silver was among the people to highlight the need of such payment, occasioned by the increasing enforcement costs the organization would incur.
+NBA Commissioner Adam Silver was among the people to highlight the need for such payment, occasioned by the increased enforcement costs the organization would incur.